nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a.
 CohortConnect cannot find the JSON file.
   * 1a1.
 CohortConnect shows an error message.
   * 1a2.
-CohortConnect for new filename.
+CohortConnect prompts for new filename.
   * 1a3.
 User enters new filename.
   * Steps 1a1-1a3 are repeated until the filename received is valid.